 Lauren Spaulding

-As a member of the Thalea String Quartet, Spaulding has performed across the United States and Canada.
-She has shared the stage with a diverse range of inspiring artists, including Michelle Cann, the St. Lawrence String Quartet, Mark Fewer, Stewart Goodyear, Sterling Elliott, Lara Downes, Joseph Conyers, and the Brentano Quartet.
-During her time with the ensemble, the quartet has served as an Ensemble-in-Residence at the Lakes Area Music Festival, the Doctoral Fellowship String Quartet at the University of Maryland, and founded the Fischoff Summer Chamber Intensive, a week-long training program for young musicians in South Bend, IA.
+As a member of the Thalea String Quartet, top-prize winners of the Fischoff National Chamber Music Competition, Spaulding has shared the stage with a diverse range of inspiring artists, including Michelle Cann, Mark Fewer, Stewart Goodyear, Sterling Elliott, Lara Downes, Joseph Conyers, and the Brentano Quartet.
+During her time with the ensemble, the quartet received the 2021 Ann Divine Educator Award from the Fischoff National Chamber Music Competition, and serves as the Ensemble-in-Residence at the Lakes Area Music Festival, the Fischoff Summer Chamber Intensive, and Interlochen Arts Camp.

 When Lauren isn’t on an airplane (playing Pokémon), in rehearsal, or performing she loves hanging in the sun, exploring new cities, and learning new skills!
-Always full of exciting projects, Lauren is often unable to sit idle during the day, but you can sometimes find her relaxing in the evenings while cuddling with her cat Pyrite, drinking coffee, and watching scary movies! 👻
+Always full of exciting projects, Lauren is often unable to sit idle, but you can sometimes find her relaxing with her cats Pyrite and Lady Shiva the Destroyer — drinking coffee and watching scary movies! 👻

 A bit about my Cajun family!